PaulTreanor/time-tamer/README.md

 # Details
 - Built with Electron and React
-- Time is tracked with setInterval
+- Time is tracked with self correcting setTimeout

 # Features
 - ~~Add tasks~~